treehouse-projects/aspnet-comic-book-gallery/walkthroughs/add-series-list-and-detail-views/04-adding-the-series-list-page.md

 </div>
 ```

-Before we run and test our website, let's add a couple of menu items to the layout page, so users have a way to browse between the comic books and series list pages.
+Before we run and test our website, let's add a couple of menu items to the layout page, so users have a way to browse between the comic books and Series List pages.

 Open the "_Layout.cshtml" file in the "Views/Shared" folder.
 Scroll down to the line that contains the code comment `<!-- Add menu items here -->`.
 Replace that code comment with two `<li>` elements.